tranvanh/Gesture-classification/README.md

 ## model_training.py

-The Python scrips serves for model training on custom datasets.
+The Python script serves for model training on custom datasets.
 Run `python model_training.py`

-The script loads its configuration from `gestureLeapConfig.json` in execution folder.
+The script loads its configuration from `gestureLeapConfig.json` in the execution folder.
 The user can change `dataset_directory`, `model_directory`, `epoch`, `dynamic_timestep`, `gpu` values, or use default values.
 If the configuration file is not found, it gets created with default values.
 Dataset directory must follow structure defined by DataSampler application `<dataset_directory>/<gesture type>/<index>.txt`.
 Names of gesture types must be numeric values.
-The `model_directory` is location where the trained model will be saved, must exist.
+The `model_directory` is the location where the trained model will be saved, must exist.

  Set `gpu: True` to run the script with GPU support, more on installation [here](https://www.tensorflow.org/install/gpu)